arthur-debert/unifill/README.txt

 2.1 Data Backends

     The plugin now supports configurable data backends.
-Currently, only the Lua backend is implemented, but the architecture allows for additional backends in the future.
+You can choose between:

+    - Lua backend (default): Uses a Lua table for fast loading and searching
+    - CSV backend: Uses a CSV file, which may be easier to inspect or modify

     You can configure the data backend using the setup function:

         ---
         require('unifill').setup({
-            backend = "lua",  -- Currently only "lua" is supported backends = {
+            backend = "lua",  -- Use "lua" or "csv" backends = {
                 lua = {
                     data_path = "/path/to/your/unicode_data.lua"  -- Optional custom path
+                },
+                csv = {
+                    data_path = "/path/to/your/unicode_data.csv"  -- Optional custom path
                 }
             }
         })